 The context manager used to conduct tasks prior-to, and after a job has been run.
+File operations are only permitted inside the context manager.

 Parameters job (toil.job.Job) - The job instance of the toil job to run.

 getLocalTempDir()